2024 Portuguese legislative election: Date

 According to the Portuguese Constitution, an election must be called between 14 September and 14 October of the year that the legislature ends.
 The election is called by the President of Portugal but is not called at the request of the Prime Minister; however, the President must listen to all of the parties represented in Parliament and the election date must be announced at least 60 days before the election.
 If an election is called during an ongoing legislature (dissolution of parliament) it must be held at least after 55 days.
 Election day is the same in all multi-seat constituencies, and should fall on a Sunday or national holiday.
 In normal circumstances, the next legislative election would, therefore, have taken place no later than 11 October 2026.

 On 9 November 2023, President Marcelo Rebelo de Sousa announced he would dissolve the parliament and called an early election for 10 March 2024.
 On 15 January 2024, the President signed the decree that officially dissolved Parliament and set the date for the elections.
 Campaigning officially began on 25 February and lasted for two weeks.

 Leadership changes and challenges

+LIVRE

+After the 2022 elections, Rui Tavares was elected as a single deputy from LIVRE, running in the following party's congress, held on 5 and 6 March 2022, in order to become co-spokesperson of the party, running alongside Teresa Mota, who had been a candidate for Braga in the previous election.
+They faced a leadership challenge from Patrícia Robalo.
+In the end, Rui Tavares and Teresa Mota were elected with 67% of the votes, against the 31% from Robalo: